Top 5 Venture Capital Firms Investing in Cloud Security Startups

 Image of East Los Capital - Top VCs in Cloud Security

-East Los Capital is a Los Angeles-based private equity and venture capital firm.
-They invest in tech-enabled companies across the lower middle market, with a broad interest in software, internet, and media.
+East Los Capital is a Los Angeles-based firm that operates as both a venture capital and private equity investor.
+They focus on tech-enabled companies in the lower middle market, with a broad interest in software, internet, and healthcare.

-• Industries of focus: Cloud Security, Cyber Security, Software, Internet, Health Care, Media
+• Industries of focus: Cloud Computing, Cloud Security, Consumer, Cyber Security, Health Care, Information Technology, Internet, Media and Entertainment

 • Founded: 2018